El Fasher: Economy

 The nearby Abu Shouk and Al Salam internally displaced persons camps had an influx of humanitarian aid from the United Nations as a result of the Darfur crisis, and the city experienced a significant economic and population boom.
-Rents and retail sales increased, including the selling of bottled water and the opening of a pizza parlor to cater to the demand from western aid workers.
-The number of gas stations has tripled in three years as a result of the increase in the number of automobiles in the city.
+Rents and retail sales increased, including the selling of bottled water and the opening of a pizza parlour to cater to the demand from Western aid workers.
+The number of petrol stations has tripled in three years as a result of the increase in the number of cars in the city.
 Employment opportunities also increased as the United Nations offered jobs to citizens.
 Economics analyst Adam Ahmed stated that the "people [of El Fasher] are beginning to think in a more business-minded way" to make the most of their situation.

 Demographics

 El Fasher had 264,734 residents as of 2006, an increase from 2001, when the population was estimated to be 178,500.
 UN Habitat reported a population of over 500,000 for El Fasher in 2009, attributing the increase to refugees and economic migrants.
 In 2025, prior to the fall of the city, its population was estimated at 252,000 people.